-A review of air-to-air heat pumps, how to select, how it works, advantages and disadvantages, how to select the right type (split, packaged, ducted or ductless…), efficiency, the main components and top manufacturers.
+A review of air-to-air heat pumps, how to select, how it works, advantages and disadvantages, choosing the right type (split, packaged, ducted or ductless…), efficiency, the main components, and top manufacturers.

-Air-to-air heat pump is one of the most efficient electric HVAC devices designed for home heating and cooling.
-Models that are built as the Energy Star are able to save up to 20 percent than standard models, reduce the greenhouse gases emission and increase the comfort.
-The energy cost of the air-source heat pumps is lower than gas, oil heating systems or geothermal-source HP.
+An air-to-air heat pump is one of the most efficient electric HVAC devices designed for home heating and cooling.
+Models built as the Energy Star can save up to 20 percent than standard models, reduce greenhouse gas emissions, and increase comfort.
+The energy cost of the air-source heat pumps is lower than gas, oil heating systems, or geothermal HP.

-Making the right decision about an air-to-air heat pump is very important as the home heating and cooling depends on it and because it is a great deal of an investment.
-No matter are you buying a new or used heat pump, three factors have to be considered for an efficient, comfortable and trouble-free heating and cooling.
+Making the right decision about an air-to-air heat pump is very important as the home heating and cooling depends on it and because it is a great deal of investment.
+Whether you are buying a new or used heat pump, a few factors have to be considered for efficient, comfortable, and trouble-free heating and cooling.

-The best heat pumps are high efficient (high SEER and HSPF) that use variable- or two-speed scroll or advanced reciprocating compressors, thermostatic expansion valves and insulated tubes instead ductwork.
-On the other side, lower level and less efficient models come with the single-speed reciprocating compressors.
-Looking for more info?
-Check out this article - selecting tips.
+The best heat pumps are high efficient (high SEER and HSPF) and use variable- or two-speed scroll, or advanced reciprocating compressors, thermostatic expansion valves, and insulated tubes instead of the ductwork.
+On the other side, lower-level and less efficient models come with single-speed reciprocating compressors.

 Ducted vs. ductless

-Ducted heat pumps utilize the vents or ducts to distribute the heated or cooled air inside the house – from the source to the rooms, while ductless units don’t and there is no energy loss through the ducts.
+Ducted heat pumps utilize vents or ducts to distribute the heated or cooled air inside the house – from the source to the rooms, while ductless units don’t, and there is no energy loss through the ducts.
 See how it compares ductless vs ducted, here.

-Air-to-air heat pump works very simple where most of the models incorporate three cycles; heating, cooling and defrost cycle.
+An air-to-air heat pump works very simple where most of the models incorporate three cycles; heating, cooling, and defrost cycle.
 The heat pump draws heat from the air and delivers it to the residential home (heating) or outdoor (cooling).
-Its ability to heat and cool, depending on the weather, makes it very economical and efficient HVAC system.
-Check out this article to see in details how does the heat pump work.
+Its ability to heat and cool, depending on the weather, makes it a very economical and efficient HVAC system.
+Check out this article to see in detail how does the heat pump work.

-One of the most important features that should be considered when buying an air-to-air heat pump is the efficiency.
+One of the most important features that should be considered when buying an air-to-air heat pump is efficiency.
 The seasonal heating (HSPF) and cooling (SEER) ratings should be check before buying the unit.
-Some manufacturers also provide COP and EER ratings for efficiency check.
+Some manufacturers also provide COP and EER ratings for efficiency checks.

-Air-to-air heat pumps, due to its complexity and warranty requirements, must be designed and installed by professionals for the valid warranty and ensure efficient and reliable operation.
-The cost can be up to twice the cost of a gas or electric furnace.
+Due to their complexity and warranty requirements, air-to-air heat pumps must be designed and installed by professionals for a valid warranty and to ensure efficient and reliable operation.
+The cost can be up to twice the price of a gas or electric furnace.

-Keep in mind that the supplementary (backup) heating might be required if you live in the area of cold weather.
+Keep in mind that supplementary (backup) heating might be required if you live in an area of cold weather.

 According to some studies, the payback period could be somewhere between two to seven years.
-The service life is between 15 and 20 years, but depends on the region; shorter in colder areas, longer in southern climates.
-The warranties also vary; it goes from 5 to 12 years on the compressor and coils and less for labor.
+The service life is between 15 and 20 years but depends on the region; it is shorter in colder areas, and longer in southern climates.
+The warranties also vary from 5 to 12 years on the compressor and coils and less for labor.